If you made any changes in Pure these will be visible here soon.

 Overview

-I am a social science researcher with over 10 years of experience in health policy analysis.
-I have a broad and deep understanding of the current health system in the UK, having led research in this area on multiple projects, with most of my experience being a core member of the Department of Health and Social Care (DHSC) funded Policy Research Unit in Commissioning and the Healthcare System (PRUComm) and contributing to projects funded by the National Institute for Health Research (NIHR).
+I am a social scientist with over 15 years of experience in health policy research.
+I have a broad and deep understanding of the current health system in the UK, having led research in this area.
+I have a strong publication record, ensuring timely dissemination at academic and professional conferences, and effective engagement with policymakers.

 My main area of research is in primary care policy, specifically workforce and commissioning.
-I have also contributed to projects addressing wider system issues, including the operation of competition in the NHS and the development of Integrated Care Systems.

 Memberships of committees and professional bodies